Documentation Index

 How It Works

-- Autodock analyzes your PR to determine if a preview environment would be helpful
+When you open a pull request:- Autodock analyzes your PR to determine if a preview environment would be helpful

 - If recommended, you click to spin up a preview environment